| Environmental Columns

 Common Buckthorn and Glossy Buckthorn

-Common and Glossy Buckthorn stand at around 1.5 m tall and typically have a trunk size of 25 cm in diameter.
+At maturity, Common and Glossy Buckthorn may reach 8 metres in height and have a trunk 25 cm in diameter.
 There are small horizontal lines (lenticels) across their bark, which is smooth and shiny.
 The inner bark is orange in colour.

 Common Burckthorn bark: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org